ncparab/kubernetes/docs/Docker-Commands-II.rst

 9) docker push
 ===============

-This will push an image or a repository to a docker registry
+This will push an image or a repository to a docker registry.

+Log into the Docker Hub from the command line.
+Use below command to login

 .. code-block:: bash

+   $ docker login --username=yourhubusername --email=youremail@company.com
    $ docker push [Options] NAME[:TAG]

 .. image:: dockerpush.PNG